Decision Framework

 Take the assessment

-~3 minutes Keyboard-friendly Save as PDF when done
+Three minutes Keyboard-friendly PDF export when done

 // Your default posture